Dillinger (1945 film): Reception

 Yordan believes he should have won the Academy Award for Best Script, but that the Academy, led by Walter Wanger, deliberately overlooked it in favor of Marie Louise, "some picture made in Switzerland that nobody had ever seen".

-Yordan also claims that "Dillinger was one of the early crime films of its type.
-Darryl Zanuck ran that picture again and again, and used it for the basis of many pictures at Fox.
+Yordan also said that "Dillinger was one of the early crime films of its type: "Darryl Zanuck ran that picture again and again, and used it for the basis of many pictures at Fox.
 In other words, I had created a style."